 Ice Hockey at AMHS is a club team sport, affiliated with the Student Activities Department (not the Athletic Department).
 The team participates in the Nor Cal High School Hockey League during the Winter and Spring seasons.

 INTERACT is an international organization of service and social clubs for young people of secondary school age that fosters leadership and responsible citizenship and promotes international understanding and peace.
-Interact clubs complete at least one community service project and at least one project that promotes international understanding and goodwill.
+The Interact Club completes at least one community service project and at least one project that promotes international understanding and goodwill each year.

 Moderator: Mrs. Teresa McCabe

-Archbishop Mitty High School contains a diverse population of students.
-Many wish to express their individuality and learn about their culture through Mitty’s ethnic clubs.
-In the Italian club, we have the opportunity to delve into the rich Italian culture, both past and present.
+The Italian Club offers members the opportunity to delve into the rich Italian culture, both past and present.
 Club members will be participating in such activities as Italian Festival Day, Cannoli Workshop, Italian Dinner Night, Bocce Ball, Italian Movie Night, volunteering at Unico Crab Feed, music, and more.

 Moderator: Mrs. Christina McDougall

 The Math Club welcomes anyone who is taking math during the school year to compete in a math contest each month from October to April.
-The exams will test your knowledge in a variety of problems from Algebra through Algebra II and Pre-calculus.
+The exams will test each student’s knowledge in a variety of problems from Algebra through Algebra II and Pre-calculus.

 Moderator: Ms. Janet Gawbill